AAChartModel/AAChartKit/README.md

 -------------------------------------------------------------------------------
 * 🌕 🌖 🌗 🌘   WARM TIPS!!!   🌑 🌒 🌓 🌔
 *
-* Please contact me on GitHub,if there are any problems encountered in use.
+* Please contact me on GitHub, if there are any problems encountered in use.
 * GitHub Issues : https://github.com/AAChartModel/AAChartKit/issues
 -------------------------------------------------------------------------------
 * And if you want to contribute for this project, please contact me as well